sgichuki/Afrobeats/README.md

 # Afrobeats
 Analysis of popular African music on Spotify
 # Project description:
 I read an article about [popular podcasts in Kenya](https://nation.africa/kenya/newsplex/kenya-s-best-and-highest-earning-podcasts-3288260) and how this medium is catching on.
-It got me curious about which datasets on media or the arts :perfoming_arts: specifically from Africa was out there.On Kaggle I found a dataset of African music on Spotify, most is from Nigerian artists, this is why I use the term afrobeats to describe it.
+It got me curious about which datasets on media or the arts :smile: specifically from Africa was out there.On Kaggle I found a dataset of African music on Spotify, most is from Nigerian artists, this is why I use the term afrobeats to describe it.
 Here are some plots from this data in R

 ## 1. What is the most common genre in Afrobeats music?
 The original data set has a field called "Popularity", starting from zero to the highest 73.
 I chose to filter out all zero values.